eeeschwartz/erikschwartz/_posts/2016-06-23-letsencrypt-san-certificate-pantheon.md

 - make sure redirects from https://mydomain.com aren't spoiled by certificate errors because the certificate covers `www.mydomain.com` but not `mydomain.com`
 - Here’s [the post](http://www.jasonsamuel.com/2011/03/07/how-to-properly-use-ssl-redirects-without-getting-certificate-error-messages/) that describes this problem and how to avoid it.
 But it’s 5 years old so I wanted to test it all out.
-- Use the Pantheon PaaS for Drupal hosting
+- Use the Pantheon PaaS
 - Use letsencrypt to generate throw-away certificates for free

 ### Generate a certificate